WEST Vancouver-Capilano MLA Ralph Sultan has joined cabinet after a decade as a Liberal backbencher.

 North Vancouver-Lonsdale MLA Naomi Yamamoto was also named to a new position in the cabinet.
 Yamamoto, who has served one term as MLA, moves to Minister of State for Small Business from her previous post as Minister of Advanced Education.
 In that role, Yamamoto will also sit on the cabinet committee on jobs and skills training.

 North Vancouver-Seymour MLA Jane Thornthwaite has been appointed parliamentary secretary to the Minister of Education, overseeing student support and parent engagement.
-Prior to entering provincial politics in 2009, Thornthwaite was chair of the North Vancouver Board of Education.
+Prior to entering provincial politics in 2009, Thornthwaite chaired the North Vancouver Board of Education.

 Sultan, Yamamoto and Thornthwaite have all said they plan to run again in the next provincial election.